Alastair Smales: Disability

 The joint operation of neurosurgeons and traumatologists of the Sklifosovsky Research Institute For Emergency Medicine on the reconstruction of the thoracic and lumbar spine.

 Alastair Smales’ injury resulted in him being paraplegic which is when either both legs or hips and organs are paralysed.
-It is the “impairment or loss of motor and/or sensory function in the thoracic lumbar or sacral segments of the spinal cord, secondary to damage of neural elements within the spinal canal” (Nas, 2015).
-This is a possible result of damage to the spinal cord when the four-wheel drive fell onto Smales’.
+It is the “impairment or loss of motor and/or sensory function in the thoracic lumbar or sacral segments of the spinal cord, secondary to damage to neural elements within the spinal canal” (Nas, 2015).
+This is a possible result of damage to the spinal cord when the four-wheel drive fell onto Smales.
 Spinal cord damage is the most common cause of paraplegia and has no cure, but the individual may recover partial muscle control.

-Types of Paraplegia

-Incomplete or Partial Paraplegia (Paraparesis)

-This is when paraplegia does not fully effect both legs, where it may be only one legs that's fully paralysed and the other has limited or normal function.
-This may develop though rehabilitation therapy for paraplegia where they develop into a case of partial paraplegia through extensive work.
-“Or, a degenerative condition that causes a case of incomplete paraplegia to come a complete paraplegia as symptoms progress” (SpinalCord.com, 2020).

-Complete Paraplegia

-This is when the individual has no feeling or function in their legs.
+Complete paraglegia is when the individual has no feeling or function in their legs.
 Resulting in the inability to use both legs and sometimes may experience other issues like loss of bladder/bowel control.
 These symptoms are common with spinal cord injuries in the thoracic and lumbar regions of the spine, which is the same as Smales’ injury.

-Causes of Paraplegia

-Majority of paraplegics start off with perfectly healthy legs.
-It is the brain or spinal cord that will lead to paraplegia because it sends signals down into the body, relaying signals from the body to the brain.
-Therefore, when the brain or spinal cord loses its ability to work properly these signals weaken and become non-existent.
-The leading cause of spinal cord injuries is car and motorcycle accidents which are 38.3% of all paraplegic cases which links closely to Smales’ case.

 Even with this disability Smales decided to pursue a career in swimming.
 Smales swims in the s6 (wheelchair) grade in competition.
 This grade includes “swimmers with short stature or amputation of both arms, or moderate co-ordination problems on one side of their body” (“World Para Swimming Classification & Categories - SB9, SM8,” 2020).